Representations of Aut(M)-Invariant Measures: Free Structures

-In this section we introduce an abstract notion of a \emph{canonical structure} and we show that it corresponds, up to relabeling of the language, with being the canonical structure of a closed subgroup of $\Sym{\Nats}$.
-We will also talk about the relationships between different canonical structures.
+In this section we introduce the abstract notion of a \emph{canonical structure} and we show that it corresponds, up to relabeling of the language, with being the canonical structure of a closed subgroup of $\Sym{\Nats}$.
+We then introduce the notion of a free canonical structure and show that every canonical structure has a minimal free extension (in a sense we make precise).